smatechnologies/opcon-basic-training/docs/Unit 2 Lab A.md

 Congo Online Retail Inc. needs to pay its employees on different intervals based on their department.
 This is done through a Schedule named **CONGO PAYROLL PAYMENTS**.

-Congo Online Retail Inc’s Payroll Department work week is Monday through Friday and uses the **Master Holiday Calendar** created during the Unit 2 Exercises.
+Congo Online Retail Inc’s Payroll Department work week is Monday through Friday and uses the **Master Holiday Calendar** updated during the Unit 2 Exercises.

 Each Department requires specific scheduling intervals as noted: